Radu Dan

 private let currentCalendar = Calendar.current

-private var autoupdatingCalendar = Calendar.autoupdatingCurrent
+private let autoupdatingCalendar = Calendar.autoupdatingCurrent

 displayCalendarInfo(from: currentCalendar)